30 Different Types of Beetles in Texas

 Black blister beetles are considered a nuisance because they can damage crops if left unchecked.

-If a large number of them are present, they can also cause skin irritation due to their secretion of a toxic fluid when disturbed or handled.
+If many of them are present, they can also cause skin irritation due to their secretion of a toxic fluid when disturbed or handled.

 To control these beetles, insecticides may be used, but natural predators, such as birds and lizards, can also help keep populations under control.